 How Does the Pinterest Algorithm Work?

 Pinterest has a Smart Feed similar to the feeds you see on Instagram or Facebook.
 It shows you specific pins based on your interests and preferences.
-It’s a similar concept to the home feed you are accustomed to on Facebook and Instagram.
+It’s similar to the home feed you are accustomed to on Facebook and Instagram.

 Here are the four key factors that determine what you see on Pinterest:

-Pinterest looks at the domain quality of your website, meaning that it considers the performance of the page URL that you link to in each of your pins.
+Pinterest looks at the domain quality of your website, meaning that it considers the performance of the page URL you link to in each of your pins.

 How does Pinterest determine the quality of the content on your website?
 If pinners click through to your website and stick around to dive into your content, your domain quality on Pinterest will increase over time.

 Note: If you haven’t done so, convert your Pinterest account to a business account and claim your website.
 Enabling rich pins can also boost your pin engagement and performance.

 Pin quality refers to how Pinterest measures the different ways that pinners react with your pins.
 Like social media platforms like Instagram, these measurements are usually called engagement.